A fairer world

 To us, a fairer world means equal job opportunities, decent education, having enough money to get by, and more.

 It means freedom from injustice.
 It means power is shared fairly – so everybody has what they need to thrive, not just survive.
 A world where everyone matters equally.
-Something we’ve been saying since 1942.
+It's something we’ve been saying since 1942.

 How Oxfam are tackling poverty and inequality